 My rating: 2 of 5 stars

 It was about a decade ago that John Banville rightly called Ian McEwan’s Saturday “a dismayingly bad book,” and I am sorry to say that I would make the same judgment about this new novel by another maven of mainstream British fiction.
 I will not rehearse the novel’s plot or structure, since they are described at length in many other reviews (here, for instance).
-The following will be evaluative, and mostly of interest to those who have read the novel.
+The following will be evaluative and will mostly interest those who have already read the novel.

-I have quarreled with the theoretical presuppositions underlying James Wood’s review of The Bone Clocks: as I said, I fundamentally disagree with Wood’s claim that the novel as a literary form must treat the inner life with some version of psychological realism.
-Wood argues that the novel has absolutely superseded the epic following, as he tells it, a suspiciously sectarian and nationally specific hand-off from Paradise Lost to modern fiction.
-In fact, Mitchell foresees such a critique and answers it in advance when his writer character, Crispin Hershey, silently borrowing from Ezra Pound and Milan Kundera among others, notes that the modern novel emerged long before the eighteenth century in the sagas of medieval Iceland:
+I have quarreled with the theoretical presuppositions underlying James Wood’s review of The Bone Clocks: as I said, I fundamentally disagree with Wood’s claim that the novel as a literary form must treat its characters’ inner life with some version of psychological realism.
+Wood argues that the novel has absolutely superseded the epic following a suspiciously sectarian and nationally specific hand-off from Paradise Lost to modern fiction.
+In fact, Mitchell foresees such a critique and answers it in advance when his writer character, Crispin Hershey, borrows from W. H. Auden (as well as from Ezra Pound and Milan Kundera) to note that the modern novel emerged, long before the 18th century, in the sagas of medieval Iceland:

 “If you’re writing fiction or poetry in a European language, that pen in your hand was, once upon a time, a goose quill held by an Icelander.
 Like it or not, know it or not, it doesn’t matter.
 If you seek to represent the beauty, truth, and pain of the world in prose, if you seek to deepen character via dialogue and action, if you seek to unite the personal, the past, and the political in fiction, then you’re in pursuit of the same aims sought by the authors of the Icelandic sagas, right here, seven, eight, nine hundred years ago.
 I assert that the author of Njal’s Saga deploys the very same narrative tricks used later by Dante and Chaucer, Shakespeare and Molière, Victor Hugo and Dickens, Halldór Laxness and Virginia Woolf, Alice Munro and Ewan Rice [a fictional writer in Mitchell’s novel].
 What tricks?
 Psychological complexity, character development, the killer line to end a scene, villains blotched with virtue, heroic characters speckled with villainy, foreshadow and backflash, artful misdirection.
 Now, I’m not saying that writers in antiquity were ignorant of all of these tricks but,” here I put my balls and Auden’s on the block, “in the sagas of Iceland, for the first time in Western culture, we find proto-novelists at work.
 Half a millennium avant le parole, the sagas are the world’s first novels.”*